olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: May 12, 2020

+**Today's Progress**: All my coding was spent on a coding exercise for a job I want.
+Code does what I want, but it could have used more tests.
+(It can always use more tests.)

+**Thoughts**: Wow am I rusty on plain Ruby.
+Rails is a rather different beast!
+Didn't realize how much of a difference frameworks, and how ubiquitous that difference is.

 ### Day 8: May 11, 2020

 **Today's Progress**: Made a user relationships table and added the ability to add and destory (ha!) user relationships.